15 Best Art Therapy Prompts for Anxiety You Can Start Today

 The prompt: Create a visual timeline of your anxiety throughout the day.
 Use colors, shapes, or line thickness to show intensity at different times.

-Why it works: This helps you identify patterns and triggers, giving you data to work with rather than feeling like anxiety is random and uncontrollable.
+Why it works: Identifies patterns and triggers, giving you data to work with rather than feeling like anxiety is random and uncontrollable.

 Materials: Paper, colored markers or pencils